Midlothian Mines day is coming

 Celebrate coal mining history at one of the first coal mining operations in North America

 CHESTERFIELD, Va.
-(WWBT) - Chesterfield County Parks and Recreation and the Midlothian Mines and Rail Roads Foundation have come together to host an afternoon of family fun.
+(WWBT) - Chesterfield County Parks and Recreation and the Midlothian Mines and Rail Roads Foundation will come together to host an afternoon of family fun.

 Come learn and celebrate Virginia’s history at Midlothian Mines Park located at 13286 N. Woolridge Road On Saturday, Oct.
 15 from 11 a.m. to 3 p.m.